-No one wants to infect other people (or get infected themselves).
-To start on a clear and secure basis in the new situation of an au pair stay, it makes sense to have a coronavirus test right at the beginning of the shared time together.
+It makes very good sense for everyone (your au pair and family members) to do a coronavirus test right at the beginning of the shared time together.
 This way you as the host family know that your new temporary family member is not bringing an infection into the household.
 And the au pair has the same important knowledge.
+Testing in many countries is now widely available.
+And quick-tests can also be purchased online and used at home fairly inexpensively.

 As we all know from hundreds of news reports over the past months, the pandemic situation varies extremely from place to place.
 There are different rules and practices and different levels of infection to cope with depending where you are.